jpease/timogin/manual/performance/monthly.markdown

 Here are the questions that I've used to keep a pulse on staff:

 * Are they meeting expectations?

+* If they are not meeting expectations:
+  * Can you clearly explain how they are not meeting expectations?
+  * Can you clearly explain why they are not meeting expectations?
+  * Do you believe they can be helped to meet expectations?
-  * If not, is there a plan in place and what is its status?
+    * If so, is there a plan in place and what is its status?

-* Are they exceeding expectations?
-If so:
+* If they are exceeding expectations:
   * Do they qualify for a salary or [role adjustment](/manual/performance/titles-and-career-ladders/)?
+  * What is contributing towards their exceeding expectations?
+    * Are there lessons that could be applied to help others excel?

 * Are they on the best team or project based on their abilities and goals?